MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-linux-pua.md

 ## How it works

-Microsoft Defender ATP for Mac can detect and report PUA files.
+Microsoft Defender ATP for Linux can detect and report PUA files.
 When configured in blocking mode, PUA files are moved to the quarantine.

-When a PUA is detected on an endpoint, Microsoft Defender ATP for Mac presents a notification to the user, unless notifications have been disabled.
+When a PUA is detected on an endpoint, Microsoft Defender ATP for Linux presents a notification to the user, unless notifications have been disabled.
 The threat name will contain the word "Application".

+> [!NOTE]
+> **TODO:** Reword for Linux

 ## Configure PUA protection

-PUA protection in Microsoft Defender ATP for Mac can be configured in one of the following ways:
+PUA protection in Microsoft Defender ATP for Linux can be configured in one of the following ways:

 - **Off**: PUA protection is disabled.
 - **Audit**: PUA files are reported in the product logs, but not in Microsoft Defender Security Center.
 No notification is presented to the user and no action is taken by the product.